SmithWillSuffice/ohanga-pai/content/blog/23_toonastytwit.md

 then know how to eliminate dire poverty and bring about full employment with price stability.
 (What everyone, not just women, at a minimum want.)

+But wait... if people really do not want to work, how is this a good thing?
+I say, the more people working to produce output people want, and the more automation those past workers can build, then the less time any *one* person needs to work.
+Emphasis on "needs".

+Insane politics risks causing people to work more than everyone else needs (UBI shill idiots).

 The other point is that for there to be the political will there seems to be a need for the knowledge of MMT.
 This is a hard truth, bitter to swallow.
 In the USA, and most other developed nations, you are not going to get leftist socialists in